Sue: Who’s Robin Bland?

 Me: Not really, no.

 Sue: I liked the episode, though.
-It’s a good start.
 Frankenstein in Space.
-It’s fine.top
+It’s fine.

 Condo tells Solon that the Doctor has disappeared.

 Sue: Condo looks like the lead singer of Showaddywaddy.
-If there’d been a zombie apocalypse, I mean.
+If Showaddywaddy were in a zombie apocalypse, I mean.

-Solon describes Condo as a “chicken-brained biological disaster”.
+Solon refers to Condo as a “chicken-brained biological disaster”.

 Sue: Never get into a slanging match with Robert Holmes.
 He’ll wipe the floor with you.
-Where does he get this stuff?
+How does he come up with this stuff?

-Sue: The Doctor thinks he’s woken up in a brothel.
-No wonder he’s got a smile on his face.
+Sue: The Doctor thinks he’s woken in a brothel.
+No wonder he’s got a big smile on his face.

 Sue: He’s going to be Joan of Arc in Space.